LiraOnGithub/cv-timeline/README.md

 The information at the bottom of the profile is only included to give credit.
 You will not have that in your own CV ;)

 # How to use
+You need some version of LaTeX to build your CV.
+I use XeLaTeX.

-Start with the documentclass, profile and timeline:
+Create a file "mycv.tex" with the documentclass, profile and timeline:
 ```tex
 \documentclass[a4paper]{cv-timeline}
 \begin{document}

   \begin{profile}{YOUR PICTURE}

   \end{profile}

   \timeline{}{}